 eto wine decanter in Stainless satin

-The life of rosé didn’t begin with a group of girls sipping pink wine while dancing to Donna Summer.
 Rosé actually has its roots in ancient history.
 Rosé was enjoyed by the ancient Greeks, and the Romans were fans of the Provençal variety during their rule.

 In the Middle Ages, the Bordeaux region of France created a violet-coloured rosé which first became popular in France, and later – when Bordeaux came under British rule – in England too.
 It was given the name claret – now associated with red wine – the word coming from the Latin claritas which means clear.
 The writer Samuel Johnson was clear in his assessment too, famously stating, He who aspires to be a serious wine drinker must drink Claret.

-With such esteemed history, perhaps it’s not surprising that towards the end of the 20th century, winemakers decided to change the reputation of rosé by challenging themselves to produce a higher-quality wine.
+Towards the end of the 20th century, winemakers decided to change the reputation of rosé by challenging themselves to produce a higher-quality wine.
 They pioneered new production methods, [often involving expensive special press equipment and processes developed for those willing to make the commitment and the investment].
 These became known as “direct press” rosés.
 They produced wines as different in style to the traditional rosés as espresso to filter coffee.
 The ambition to increase the notoriety of this “serious” rosé was led by Sacha Lichine – a passionate winemaker and businessman who has been described as the architect of the rosé renaissance.

 First to showcase this new standard of rosé wine was Whispering Angel, the flagship label of the Chateau d’Esclans estate owned by Lichine.
 And Whispering Angel’s success then paved the way for more Provençal labels to win global acclaim, such as Minuty, Ott, Mirabeau and Léoube alongside smaller producers from Provence and nearby such as Domaine Tempier and Chêne Bleu.